Inbound SMS Software API – Online video Tutorial

 And maybe you would even use the standard (?) to identify customers in your database and respond with a bespoke message accordingly back through our outbound API

-You could configure a unique forwarding url for each inbox by going to receive on messenger, view inboxes, and for each inbox you simply press settings, select forward incoming messages to a URL
+You could configure a unique forwarding URL for each inbox by going to our receive SMS online API section on Messenger, view inboxes, and for each inbox you simply press settings, select forward incoming messages to a URL

 In the URL box you simply put the URL of your server